 The success or failure of any system depends largely on the users.
 The operator of the system must have detailed knowledge of their roles and have the skills on how to operate the system.
 That is why; the type of training received by various categories of personnel assist or prevents the successful implementation of any system.
 The training system for operators, must ensure that they are able to handle possible operations as required, they should also be able to handle possible operations as required, they should be able to handle correct data entry.
-When the situation falls on how to install machine, such as new computer or a special terminal training should also take into cognisance how to use electrical terminal.
+When the situation falls on how to install machine, such as new computer or a special terminal training should taken into consideration, effect handling of the machine.
+The training should also take into cognisance how to use electrical terminal.
 The operator should know likely areas of problems and where to seek for help.
 In short, the training should be comprehensive enough as to provide a good understanding of all the operational techniques of the new system.